Duomo - San Romolo

 were discovered during the 1948 restoration work.
 In the tabernacle behind the

-18th century altar is a locally revered Madonna from around 1255.
+18th-century altar is a locally revered Virgin from around 1255.
 There's

 a glazed terracotta Crucifixion in the left hand wing of the transept by

-Andrea della Robbia's workshop, and a bas-relief self-portrait head
+the workshop of Andrea della Robbia, the nephew of Luca, and a bas-relief self-portrait head

 in the right hand wing by Francesco da Sangallo (1494-1576) and another by him